Uberspace/lab/source/howto_automatic-deployment.rst

 Check the GitHub Actions again.
 Wait till it is deployed.

 🚀 Congratulations!
-You should see "Isabell's Website".
+"Isabell's Website" should now be hosted on your Uberspace.

 Debugging